sflavelle/writing/Incompatible Time (AHiT)/Chapters/03 - Don't Go/02 - Drumming Up Sympathy.md

 "But that's... not quite what I'm asking."

 Grooves lifted his glasses away from his face, setting them down on the table.
-"I mean... how does the next few weeks go?
+"I mean... how did the next few weeks go?
 Becoming more self-centered, feeding into some of your worse characteristics, right up to and after the Bird Movie Awards presentation... leading up to you *pulling a knife* on your star, and almost... eurgh... splattering her all over the walls of the basement."

 "Don't remind me," Conductor spat, his features contorted in disgust.
 "Never thought I coulda sunk so low."